 Recorded Music OIBDA increased by \$45 million, to \$92 million for the three months ended June 30, 2006 compared to \$47 million for the three months ended June 30, 2005.
 Expressed as a percentage of Recorded Music revenues, Recorded Music OIBDA was 14% and 8% for the three months ended June 30, 2006 and 2005, respectively.
-The increase in OIBDA was primarily a result of the \$90 million increase in revenues more fully described above and a \$22 million decrease in general and administrative expense, primarily due to the absence of a \$20 million impact related to one-time compensation expenses consisting of a one-time bonus to employees related to the Company's Initial Common Stock Offering and one-time payments to holders of restricted stock and stock options primarily to compensate them for certain amounts related to stock awards issued at prices that were below fair value at the grant date.
+The increase in OIBDA was primarily a result of the \$90 million increase in revenues more fully described above and a \$22 million decrease in general and administrative expense, primarily due to the absence of a \$20 million impact related to one-time compensation expenses consisting of a one-time bonus to employees related to Parent's initial common stock offering and one-time payments to holders of restricted stock of Parent and options to purchase Parent's common stock primarily to compensate them for certain amounts related to stock awards issued at prices that were below fair value at the grant date.
 These increases in OIBDA were offset by (i) a \$20 million increase in product costs and a \$6 million increase in distribution costs directly related to the increase in physical sales previously described and (ii) a \$24 million increase in artist and repertoire costs primarily related to increased royalty expense as a result of our increases in both physical and digital sales previously described.
 As a percentage of Recorded Music revenues, artist and repertoire costs were flat, excluding the impact of foreign currency exchange rates, as compared to the prior-year quarter.